iThailson/iThailson/README.md

 - Building responsive and interactive frontends
 - Integrating backend logic and APIs
 - Using PostgreSQL for data management and analytics

-### 📚 Sharing Knowledge

-- Teaching and mentoring in game and web development

 ---